INSIDE THE CONTENT WORLD

 His zenith knowledge of the industry and cumulative success on various practical media fronts are what defines his success.
 Many still remember Marc as the intrepid and dashing on-air CNN newsman from his days as an international correspondent with that network.
 Marc has filed TV reports from nearly every state in the U.S., traveling extensively throughout North America, Europe, and Africa.
 His work has been published in numerous journals and he’s frequently called on to analyze and provide opinion on issues trending in the media.
 Over the years Marc has been honored with awards from the National Academy of Television Arts & Sciences, the National Cable Television Association, the Associated Press, National Association of Black Journalists, Radio Television News Directors Association, California Bar Association and Telly Awards to name a few.

-As a broadcast media talent agent Marc has negotiated nearly $100,000,000(MM) in contracts for clients over the years.
+As a broadcast media talent agent Marc has negotiated nearly $50,000,000(MM) in contracts for clients over the years.
 Prior to joining AALF, Marc served as the Vice President of Talent and Procurement at Signature Media Group, a media talent agency he created in Chicago.
 He also helped launch a speaker’s bureau in the Windy City.
 In addition, Marc headed the On-Air Media Talent unit at the National Football League Network from 2012-2015.
-He’s credited with building the bulk of the current on-air talent roster at NFL Media.
 In that role he recruited, hired and trained on-air personalities, and created a pathway for retiring NFL athletes to flourish as announcers.
 Many of the talented personalities you watch on the sidelines, on team cameras and in the studios are in those roles because of Marc.

 He launched a broadcast academy that specialized in training on-air talent on how to maximize their in-front-of-the-camera presentation.
 Marc’d Academy utilized its own proprietary course curriculum to instruct talking heads how to speak, write and analyze content for broadcast and digital usage.
 It also provided training to athletes of all sports, even hockey, on how to transition to the broadcast studio.
 Many of Marc’s clients have gone on to write books, reality show scripts, launch streaming programs, judge shows and thrive on the speaking circuit.

-Conducting seminars and journalism lectures across the country, Marc is one of the most sought-after TV talent coaches in the professional sector.
+Conducting seminars and journalism lectures across the country, Marc is a highly sought-after media content coach in the professional sector.
 He’s also served as a college professor having taught journalism at Northwestern University’s Medill School of Journalism.
-Marc draws his practical instructional and academic curriculum from his own on-air career.
+Marc draws his practical instructional and academic curriculum from his own journalism career.
 His students have described him as, “a storytelling maven”, “a presentation virtuoso” and a “communication kingpin”.
-Flattered by the accolades, Marc modestly expects his students to drop monikers such as these, because in class “I push them to speak differently and standout” from the rest of the bunch.
+Flattered by the accolades, Marc modestly expects his students to drop monikers such as these, because in class, “I push them to speak differently and standout” from the rest of the bunch.
 “Their wording is meant to be bold.”

 COME ALONG WITH MARC ON 24-HOUR JOURNEY!